eghuro/nkod-ts/README.rst

 Build & run manually
 ----------

+Only Python 3.6 is supported, 3.7 and higher are not yet supported because of Celery.
+Support for 3.6+ is expected with Celery 4.3 release.

 First, set your app's secret key as an environment variable.
 For example, add the following to ``.bashrc`` or ``.bash_profile``.